gbv/OLE-admin/README.md

     java -jar Marc21ToOleBulk-1.0.1.jar

-for the LOAD DATA INFILE code to import the data into the database.
+for the LOAD DATA INFILE sql code that imports the data into the database.